Haloalkanes and Haloarenes - Notes, Topics, Formula, Books, FAQs

 How to Prepare for Hydrocarbons

-• This chapter is part of the organic chemistry and possesses a very high weightage of marks in boards exams and other competitive exams like JEE and NEET.
+• This chapter is part of the organic chemistry and possesses a very high weightage of marks in board exams and other competitive exams like JEE and NEET.
 It is completely theory-based.
-You are not supposed to memorize any formula but the reactions mechanisms and named reactions are very important.
+You are not supposed to memorize any formula, but the reaction mechanisms and named reactions are very important.

-• For preparing this chapter, firstly, you must have a basic understanding of chapter - "Organic Chemistry- Some Basic Principles and Techniques".
-After this, you must read this chapter, "Haloalkanes and Haloarenes" from NCERT thoroughly with every concept grasp completely on your own.
+• For preparing this chapter, firstly, you must have a basic understanding of the chapter "Organic Chemistry- Some Basic Principles and Techniques".
+After this, you must read this chapter, "Haloalkanes and Haloarenes" from NCERT thoroughly, with every concept grasped completely on your own.

-• Practice lots of examples related to this chapter because then you will be able to understand the most basic concepts related to whole organic chemistry.
+• Practice lots of examples related to this chapter because then you will be able to understand the most basic concepts related to the whole of organic chemistry.

 Prescribed Books

 For this chapter, first, the NCERT book is best for initial level preparation as well as for board exams.
-Now, after this, if you want to prepare for competitive exams like JEE and NEET, then these are the best books for you - Morrison and Boyd and R.K Gupta by Arihant publication.
-Meanwhile, in the preparation, you must continuously give the mock tests for the depth of knowledge.
-Our platform will help you to provide with the variety of questions for deeper knowledge with the help of videos, articles and mock tests.
+Now, after this, if you want to prepare for competitive exams like JEE and NEET, then these are the best books for you: Morrison and Boyd, and R.K.
+Gupta by Arihant Publication.
+Meanwhile, in the preparation, you must continuously give mock tests for the depth of knowledge.
+Our platform will help you to provide a variety of questions for deeper knowledge with the help of videos, articles, and mock tests.

 Also read,